-In Tab C, Mr. Perry provided members with an update on the transition of the fund to the asset allocation policy approved last year.
-He stated that as of the beginning of the third quarter of the fiscal year, the SBI completed the transition to the new asset allocation targets as well as the transition to the new two-thirds (67%), one-third (33%) allocation between U.S. and Non-U.S. public equities from the previous 75% and 25% allocation, respectively.
-Mr. Perry added that the fund has also continued to increase its exposure to passive investment management with 75% of U.S. equities and 55% of Non-U.S. equities currently begin passively managed.
+In Tab D, Mr. Perry provided members with what he expects will be the final update on the transition of the Combined Funds to the new asset allocation policy.
+He stated that as of the beginning of the third quarter of the fiscal year, the SBI completed the transition to the new asset allocation targets as well as the transition to the new two-thirds, one-third allocation between U.S. and Non-U.S. public equities.
+Mr. Perry added that the fund has continued to increase its exposure to passive investment management (75% of U.S. equities and 55% of Non-U.S. equities).
 As part of this transition, several large cap growth, large cap value, and semi-passive investment managers were defunded.
-Mr. Perry asked the Board members to authorize the termination of INTECH Investment Management (U.S. equity large cap growth and U.S. equity semi-passive mandates), Systematic Financial Management (U.S. equity large cap value), Next Century Growth Investors (U.S. equity small cap growth), and Jacobs Levy Equity Management (U.S. equity large cap growth).
-He also requested that the Board give him the authority to terminate the contracts of any defunded manager in order, primarily, to be able to promptly settle all final matters, such as performance-based fees.
+Mr. Perry asked the IAC members to endorse his recommendation that the Board terminate INTECH Investment Management (U.S. equity large cap growth and semi-passive mandates), Systematic Financial (U.S. equity large cap value), Next Century Growth (U.S. equity small cap growth), and Jacobs Levy Equity Management (U.S. equity large cap growth).
+He also requested that the IAC endorse his recommendation that the Board give him the authority to terminate investment manager contracts in order to settle outstanding issues with a defunded manager.
+Mr. McDonald moved approval of the recommendations and Ms. Gibbons seconded the motion.
+After a brief discussion, the motion passed unanimously.